Parallel Algorithms for Structured Sparse Support Vector Machines: Application in Music Genre Classification: Unified optimization framework and parallel algorithm

+Based on the previous review of various convex and non-convex structured sparse regularization terms, we propose the following unified optimization framework.
 Let $\bm{1}_n$ represent $n$-dimensional vector whose elements are all 1, and $\bm{Y}$ be a diagonal matrix with its diagonal elements to be the vector $\bm{y}$.
 Take $\bar{\bm{X}} = \bm{YX}$, the loss functions can be express as

-where $L: \mathbb{R} \rightarrow [0, \infty)$ is a loss function such as hinge loss, least squares loss, huberized hinge loss, squared hinge loss, pinball loss and huberized pinball loss.
+where $\mathcal{L}: \mathbb{R} \rightarrow [0, \infty)$ is a loss function.
+In the previously discussed SVM model, the loss function $\mathcal{L}$ is typically chosen as the hinge loss function.
+However, in the relevant research on SVM, there are also some other loss functions, which constitute important variants of the SVM model.
+Liang et al. \cite{Liang2024LinearizedAD} conducted a systematic introduction in this regard .
+They summarized six commonly used loss functions in the SVM model, namely hinge loss, least squares loss, huberized hinge loss, squared hinge loss, pinball loss, and huberized pinball loss, and provided the corresponding proximal operators for these loss functions.
+This work can be smoothly linked to the research in this paper.

-After comprehensively considering the extensions of the CRTs and the loss functions, we can obtain a \textit{unified optimization form} for the CR-SVM models.
+Taking into account the extensions of various structured sparse regularization terms comprehensively, we obtain the \textbf{unified optimization form} of the SS-SVM model:

+where $\bm{G}$ is a matrix that changes with the structured sparse regularization terms.
+For elastic net and sparse group Lasso, $\bm{G}$ is the $n$-dimensional identity matrix, and for sparse fused Lasso, $\bm{G}$ is $\bm{F}$.

-This \textit{unified optimization form} is highly versatile and can encompass 54 different types of CR-SVM models (six loss functions in Table \ref{tab4} multiplied by nine combinations of regularization terms in Table \ref{tab6}).
-These models differ in the selection of regularization terms and loss functions, and can adapt to different datasets and problem scenarios.
-Our subsequent algorithm design will be based on this unified framework.
-That is to say, the algorithm we proposed is highly versatile and effective, and can efficiently solve these 54 CR-SVM models.
-In this way, we can provide more flexible and accurate solutions for different practical problems and promote the application of SVM models in more fields.
+This unified form is highly versatile.
+In terms of regularization terms, it covers three basic structures, namely the elastic net, sparse group Lasso, and sparse fused Lasso, as well as their corresponding non-convex (MCP/SCAD) variants, resulting in a total of 9 combinations.
+Regarding loss functions, thanks to the work of \cite{Liang2024LinearizedAD}, 6 common loss functions can be seamlessly integrated into this framework.
+Therefore, a total of $6 \times 9 = 54$ different SS-SVM models can be derived from this framework, which can flexibly adapt to different data characteristics and problem scenarios.
+Our subsequent algorithm design will be based on this unified framework, which means that the proposed algorithm also has a high degree of versatility and effectiveness.
+It can efficiently solve these 54 models, thus providing more flexible and accurate solutions for diverse practical problems and promoting the application of SVM models in a wider range of fields.